RikudouSage/Iterables/README.md

-A simple set of functions that reimplement the existing php array functions, but use Generators to consume as little memory as possible, and accept any iterable, not just array.
+A simple set of functions that reimplement PHP's built-in array functions but optimize memory usage by using Generators.
+These functions also accept any iterable, not just arrays, making them more flexible when working with large datasets or data streams.

 So, these two are equivalent: